Matheussoranco/Qiskit-Dijkstra/README.md

     Sequentiality vs. Parallelism:
         Dijkstra relies on sequential updates of minimum distances, whereas quantum computing is naturally parallel.
-        To "adapt" the algorithm, we need to map the process to quantum operations, which requires creativity to maintain the spirit of the algorithm.
+        To "adapt" the algorithm, i needed to map the process to quantum operations.

     Mathematical Operations:
         Quantum computing works with unitary linear transformations and probabilistic measurements.
 Simulating comparisons, minimums and value updates requires specific translations.